-The Company's code of conduct, adopted on October 31, 2006, is applicable to its principal executive officer, principal financial officer and principal accounting officer (as well as all other employees), does meet the definition of "code of ethics" set forth in Item 406 of SEC Regulation S-K. A copy of this document is available free of charge by contacting John D. Zettler, our Investor Relations Officer, at (715) 836-9994.
-A copy of the Company's Code of Ethics is being filed with the SEC as Exhibit 14 to this Annual Report on Form 10-K for the fiscal year ending September 30, 2006.
+The Company's Code of Business Conduct and Ethics, adopted on October 31, 2006, is applicable to its principal executive officer, principal financial officer and principal accounting officer (as well as all other employees), does meet the definition of "code of ethics" set forth in Item 406 of SEC Regulation S-K. A copy of this document is available free of charge by contacting John D. Zettler, our investor relations officer, at (715) 836-9994.
+A copy of the Company's Code of Business Conduct and Ethics is being filed with the SEC as Exhibit 14 to this Annual Report on Form 10-K for the fiscal year ending September 30, 2008.